yash-tatvic/amplitude-dev-center/docs/analytics/apis/taxonomy-api.md

 * Production environment associated with Project A
 * Development environment associated with Project B

 Project A’s key and secret key must be used.
-Taxonomy API requests with Project B’s key and secret key will fail with `403 Forbidden` error.
+Taxonomy API requests with Project B’s key and secret key fail with `403 Forbidden` error.

 ## Endpoints